 Universal Instructional Design

-Universal Instructional Design (UID) is an educational concept designed to make the learning environment inclusive to all learners.
+Universal Instructional Design is an educational concept which is becoming more and more prevalent.
+While Queen's University has no policy requiring its employees to meet the standards of Universal Instructional Design, it is helpful nonetheless to be aware of the principles of UID.
 Combining seven principles, Universal Instructional Design can be applied when teaching those students who have disabilities.
 Applying this concept assures that everyone is given the same opportunities to maximize their learning experience.

 The seven principles of universal design are: